The Spinoff: The Spinoff TV

-The Spinoff TV was a television show that covered current affairs, pop culture, and media.
+The Spinoff TV is a television show that covered current affairs, pop culture, and media.
 It was created as a collaboration between The Spinoff and MediaWorks and hosted by Alex Casey and Leonie Hayden.
 It aired on Three, premiering on 22 June 2018.
 The final episode aired on 5 October 2018.
 Its first season had 16 episodes.
 It was not renewed for a second season.